rlee0525/PokeColors/README.md

 this.img.src = POKEMON_LINKS[this.currentPokemon];
 ```

-Each Pokemon image were analyzed using Canvas' getImageData method and saved as json to save rendering time.
+Each Pokemon image was analyzed using Canvas' getImageData method and saved as json to save rendering time.
 The colors were changed to hex-codes, counted, and sorted by 10 most prominent colors.

 ```JavaScript